Nostraxiten/php-freebase/README.md

 <img width="850" height="585" alt="{8016A7B8-D4B7-49E1-BE37-B15258BA1366}" src="https://github.com/user-attachments/assets/65d60ab6-037e-47cc-a6c0-31abbf8625b7" />

-**This nmap scan shows that when mounted correctly it does not have active CVE's as everything is ready for the latest versions.
-Unicamnte would make sure that the user who uses the tool does not expose 2 ports such as SSH or MYSQL.
-The page in HTML, **CSS, and JavaScript is fully modifiable as everything is in PHP format.
-It only exposes the link of the repo used in.git.
-Something that can be easily hidden.
+> **This nmap scan shows that, when mounted correctly, it does not have active CVEs, as everything is ready for the latest versions.
+The only thing to ensure is that the user who uses the tool does not expose ports such as SSH or MySQL.
+The page's HTML, CSS, and JavaScript are fully modifiable, as everything is handled in PHP format.
+It only exposes the link to the repository used in `.git`, something that can easily be hidden.**

 ## Project Architecture